awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-This sample policy gives users permissions to create, modify, and delete Auto Scaling groups, but only if the group uses the tag `environment=test`\.
+This sample policy grants permissions to create, modify, and delete Auto Scaling groups, but only if the group uses the tag `environment=test`\.
 Because launch configurations do not support tags, and `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.
 To learn more about the elements within an IAM policy statement, see [Identity\-based policies for Amazon EC2 Auto Scaling](control-access-using-iam.md#security_iam_service-with-iam-id-based-policies)\.

 **Contents**
 + [Policy best practices](#security_iam_service-with-iam-policy-best-practices)